 INTRODUCTION

 Twenty seven million adults suffer from Osteoarthritis (OA) each year in the United States alone [1].
+Throughout the gait cycle, the knee experiences loading in the medial compartment of the knee which is the compartment most commonly affected by OA.
 The knee adduction moment (KAM) is one measurement of knee loading.
-Throughout the gait cycle, the knee experiences loading in the medial compartment of the knee which is the compartment most commonly affected by OA.
 A strong indicator of OA presence is the first peak of the KAM [2].
 Cane use can reduce pain and improve function among people with OA [3].
 Walking canes have been shown to reduce the KAM if used properly [4].

 Having a cane provide biofeedback that allows OA patients to know when they have exerted enough force to significantly reduce the KAM may be an effective tool for OA patients to reduce their pain and improve knee function.
-The Smart Cane provides a vibration in the handle of the cane when twenty percent of a patient’s body weight is reached.
+The Smart Cane provides a vibration in the handle of the cane when the cane force is above twenty percent of a patient’s body weight.

 MECHANICS

 In order to measure the force that is put on the cane a Quartz Force Link (Kistler Instrument Corp., 9301B) has been inserted into the shaft of the cane 8 cm before the collar begins to bend.
 Force is measured via the piezoelectric effect.
-An In-Line Amplifier, (Kistler Instrument Corp., type 5027A) then takes the charge created by the force link and converts it into voltage with a gain of 53.4 N/V. Positive voltage between 0-5V occurs when a compressive force is exerted on the cane.
+An In-Line Amplifier, (Kistler Instrument Corp., type 5027A) then takes the charge created by the force link and converts it into voltage using a gain of 53.4 N/V. Positive voltage between 0-5V occurs when a compressive force is exerted on the cane.

 ELECTRONICS

 The smart cane electronics consist of a pro micro microcontroller, real time clock (RTC), a motor controller and an SD card logger.
-The promicro is the control center for the hardware system.
-The microcontroller runs Arduino software and samples the force link amplifier’s output at 50 Hz. .
+The promicro microcontroller is the control center for the hardware system.
+The microcontroller runs Arduino software and samples the force link amplifier’s output at 50 Hz.
 The entire system, including the inline amp, uses a power supply between 10-12V which is supplied by three polymer lithium ion 110mAh batteries in series; the batteries are stored in a chamber that rests adjacent to the Force Link along the shaft.

-The RTC, SD data logger, and motor controller communicate with the promicro through I2C protocol, serial link, and pulse width modulation (PWM), respectively as seen in Figure 1.
+The RTC, SD data logger, and motor controller communicate with the promicro through I2C protocol, serial link, and pulse width modulation (PWM), respectively, as seen in Figure 1.
 The RTC has a separate power supply in the form of a lithium-ion 3V coin cell that allows it keep time and date when the smart cane is turn off.

 The motor controller controls a 6mm eccentric rotating mass vibration motor (Precision Microdrives Ltd.,306-109) that is mounted in the handle of the Smart Cane.

 Figure 1.
 Communication between electronic components